nnennajohn/agent/docs/messages.md

 or output messages, you can pass in a `storageOptions` object, either to the Agent constructor or per-message.

-The usecase for passing in multiple messages but not saving them is if you want to include some extra messages for context to the LLM, but only the last message is the user's actual request. e.g. `messages = [...messagesFromRag, messageFromUser]`.
+The use-case for passing in multiple messages but not saving them is if you want to include some extra messages for context to the LLM, but only the last message is the user's actual request. e.g. `messages = [...messagesFromRag, messageFromUser]`.
 The default is to save the prompt and all output messages.